ghollrah/ghollrah/README.md

 Hi, my name is Gretchen Hollrah.
-I'm currently a senior at the University of Oklahoma studying Computer Science.
-If you need to contact me, my email is gretchen.hollrah-1@ou.edu.
+I am a graduate from The University of Oklahoma with a Bachelor's Degree in Computer Science.
+If you would like to contact me, my email is gretchenhollrah@gmail.com.